 Stephanie has been in the social work field since 2001 after graduating from Minnesota State University with a Bachelor of Arts in Social Work.
 She earned a master’s degree from University of North Dakota in 2011.
 She is licensed in both North Dakota and Minnesota.
 She has worked with all populations from birth to elderly in acute-care and home-care settings.

 She is currently certified in Trauma-Focused Cognitive Behavioral Therapy and Infant Mental Health.
 She also holds a certificate in Permanency and Adoption Competency and is ASIST-trained in suicide prevention.
 She is currently completing her PCIT certification.

 Stephanie grew up in the Fargo-Moorhead community and has remained here ever since.
 She resides with her husband and four beautiful children.
 All of their children have joined the family through either domestic or international adoption from Africa.
 In her free time, she enjoys spending time with family, exercising and relaxing at the lake.
 Stephanie says she has a passion for the adopted child and helping those affected by trauma.
 "I am motivated in my practice to hear each individual’s story and walk their journey with them," she says.

-Sara Stallman, Licensed Clinical Social Worker, Clinical Director
+Sara Stallman, Licensed Clinical Social Worker, VP of Clinical Services

 Sara Stallman has been providing mental health and early intervention services to children and their families for the last 12 years.
 She grew up in a small farming community and later attended Concordia College, Moorhead.
 She received her master’s in social work at Augsburg College.